gong0218/machine-learning-nanodegree-capstone/proposal.md

 wi are weights. w = 5 if the week is a holiday week, 1 otherwise

 ### Project Design
-_(approx. 1 page)_

-In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.

 * Data exploration
   * Confirm basic statistics / trend / seasonality / correlation btween features.